djalbat/easy/README.md

 ## Acknowledgements

-The resize support is based on an idea from [this post](http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/).
+The resize support is based on an idea from [this post](http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/) by Daniel Buchner.

 ## Contact